 Recognizing Who Is Controlling the Stock Price

-There is a plethora of training on Candlestick Pattern Analysis and interpretation, and yet this remains one of the most problematic areas for Technical Traders who want to trade at the expert level, earning high income from just trading stocks.
+There is a plethora of analysis training on Candlestick Patterns and interpretation, and yet this remains one of the most problematic areas for Technical Traders who want to trade at the expert level, earning high income from just trading stocks.

-The chart example below is an excellent example of a Candlestick Pattern for Swing Style Trading.
+The candlestick chart example below shows an excellent example of Candlestick Patterns for Swing Trading.